DURGAKALYAN27/llama3-RAG-chatbot/README.md

 1. If you don’t have Python installed, install it [from Python.org](https://www.python.org/downloads/).

 2. If you don't have ollama installed, install it [from ollama.com](https://ollama.com/).
+Then run '''cmdollama run llama3''' in command prompt.

 3. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.